Novel coronavirus from Wuhan could transmit through human faeces, say scientists: Report

 Experts from the Renmin Hospital of Wuhan University and the Wuhan Institute of Virology of the Chinese Academy of Sciences noticed that the initial symptom of some patients infected with the coronavirus was diarrhoea instead of fever, a more common symptom.

-The research team found viral nucleic acids in patients' stool and rectal swabs, and believes that the novel coronavirus has certain fecal-oral transmission possibilities, in addition to droplet and contact transmissions.
+The research team found viral nucleic acids in patients' stool and rectal swabs, and believes that the novel coronavirus has certain faecal-oral transmission possibilities, in addition to droplet and contact transmissions.

 READ: No new cases of Wuhan coronavirus in Singapore, total remains at 18: MOH